ValenQiu/CCR/Aruco_PoseEstimation/readme.md

 The code `relativePose.py` is the class for using arUco code to estimate the pose.

-Setup:
-Two markers, with different ID.
+Using two markers, with different ID.
+The marker can be downloaded with the link: https://chev.me/arucogen/

 When using the code, make sure the IDs of the base and the tracked marker is the same with the markers you use.
 ```
     # Base ID:
     base_id = 99